marcel-goldschen-ohm/NEU-365P-385L-Spring-2023/README.md

 - [Deep Learning Online Book](https://www.deeplearningbook.org/): Requires some comfort with mathematics.
 - [List of neuroscience databases](https://en.wikipedia.org/wiki/List_of_neuroscience_databases)

-If you know of other great resources, please let me know and/or share them on the course fiscussion board!
+If you know of other great resources, please let me know and/or share them on the course discussion board!